Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

    Everything is compatible.

 Texture Coordinate
-   From Dupli and coordinate from custom Object is not supported.
+   From Dupli and coordinate from Custom Object is not supported.

 UV Map
    From Dupli is not supported.